CUBRID/cubrid-manual/en/sql/tuning.rst

         (SELECT * FROM record WHERE medal = 'G') b WHERE a.code = b.athlete_code;

-If **View Merging** optimization isn't applied, the inline views a and b are processed in advance and stored in temporary storage, and a join operation is performed based on this data.
+If **View Merging** optimization is not applied, the inline views a and b are processed in advance and stored in temporary storage, and a join operation is performed based on this data.

-In this case, the data stored in temporary storage can't use indexes, resulting in significant performance degradation.
+In this case, the data stored in temporary storage cannot use indexes, resulting in significant performance degradation.

 .. code-block:: sql